yagop/node-telegram-bot-api/doc/usage.md

 1. `edited_channel_post`: Received a new version of a channel post that is known to the bot and was edited
   1. `edited_channel_post_text`
   1. `edited_channel_post_caption`
+1. `shipping_query`: Received a new incoming shipping query
+1. `pre_checkout_query`: Received a new  incoming pre-checkout query
 1. `polling_error`: Error occurred during polling.
 See [polling errors](#polling-errors).
 1. `webhook_error`: Error occurred handling a webhook request.
 See [webhook errors](#webhook-errors).